 What Can we Learn from the East Asian Islamic tradition?

-He argues about the diversity of the culture within the Islamic civilization and lists five major so-called Islamic colors or cultural colors of Islamic civilization.
-The first color is of course Arab and the second one is Perso-India, as Persian was the second strongest Lingua-france throughout Islamic history.
-The third one is Turkic, which is not limited to the Turkish republic but also covers Central Asia, i.e. Turkic culture.
-The fourth is Malay-Indonesia and the fifth is Africa.
+He argues for the cultural diversity within Islamic civilization and lists five major so-called Islamic “colors,” or cultural colors, of Islamic civilization.
+The first color is, of course, Arab, and the second is Perso-Indian, as Persian was the second-strongest lingua franca throughout Islamic history.
+The third is Turkic, which is not limited to the Turkish Republic but also covers Central Asia, i.e., Turkic culture.
+The fourth is Malay-Indonesian, and the fifth is African.
 I was surprised that he failed to mention a sixth color such as the Chinese Islamic tradition.
-If someone were to write similar content today, however, I am sure we would also have to include European Islamic culture, American Islamic culture, or Latin Islamic culture as well because we today we have an even more diverse Islamic civilization.
+If someone were to write similar content today, however, I am sure we would also have to include European Islamic culture, American Islamic culture, and Latin American Islamic culture as well, because today we have an even more diverse Islamic civilization.

-The problem with this book is that it neglects the Chinese Islamic civilization — as I stated in the first lecture — is one that existed since the late 7th century or even earlier (according to one narration, a Sahaba [Companion] reached the land of China and one of the oldest mosques in the world is in China).
-Chinese Islamic culture can be considered one of the oldest Islamic cultures in Islamic history, but despite this, many academics who study the Islamic civilization, even Muslims, forget the richness of China’s intellectual, cultural and sociological aspects of their Islamic tradition.
+The problem with this book is that it neglects Chinese Islamic civilization, which—as I stated in the first lecture—has existed since the late 7th century or even earlier (according to one narration, one of the Sahaba [Companions] reached the land of China, and one of the oldest mosques in the world is in China).
+Chinese Islamic culture can be considered one of the oldest Islamic cultures in Islamic history, but despite this, many academics who study Islamic civilization, even Muslims, forget the richness of the intellectual, cultural, and sociological aspects of China’s Islamic tradition.
 The Chinese tradition is really close to my heart because I was born in Japan, and Japan is part of the Sino civilization.
 If we use its richness, we can create a bridge between Islamic civilization and an East Asian civilization that once flourished and continues to exist.

-Additionally, some scholars that discuss Chinese Islam or East Asian Islamic culture often fail to introduce its importance in a universal way.
+Additionally, some scholars who discuss Chinese Islam or East Asian Islamic culture often fail to introduce its importance in a universal way.
 We simply view it as an exotic phenomenon or something we like hearing about because it exposes us to a little bit of culture as a form of enjoyment.
-I do not think this is an ideal attitude towards cultural diversity because while some Islamic cultures are seen as universal, we see other Islamically-informed cultures as an unimportant phenomenon.
-In other words, non-Arabic Islamic classics are often marginalized while only local cultural diversity is highlighted.
+I do not think this is an ideal attitude toward cultural diversity, because while some Islamic cultures are seen as universal, we see other Islamically informed cultures as an unimportant phenomenon.
+In other words, non-Arabic Islamic classics are often marginalized, while only local cultural diversity is highlighted.

 I believe that every Islamic tradition has a universal message.
-Put another way, universality shows its true value only after the particularity has been thoroughly pursued.
-It is only at the end of pursuing the depth of the truth based on individual experiences that we can appreciate the beauty of universality, rather than simply repeating a superficial answer.
+Put another way, universality shows its true value only after particularity has been thoroughly pursued.
+It is only after pursuing the depth of the truth, based on individual experiences, that we can appreciate the beauty of universality, rather than simply repeating a superficial answer.
 In this sense, we must trace the individual experiences of every human being who has lived in an Islamic civilization.

 Image of Chinese classic Islamic book by Ma Lian-yuan

-This shows that the Muslim community understood the value of the works of Muslims belonging to another culture, and the importance of classical Arabic as a lingua franca.
+This shows that the Muslim community understood the value of the works of Muslims belonging to another culture, as well as the importance of classical Arabic as a lingua franca.

-We Muslims in the modern world have better access to the writings of Muslims in other parts of the world than they did.
-But how many local publishers do we have who translate and publish Islamic books written in Urdu, Indonesian, Persian, Turkish, Chinese, etc., into classical Arabic, English, etc.?
+We Muslims in the modern world have better access to the writings of Muslims in other parts of the world than earlier generations did.
+But how many local publishers do we have who translate and publish Islamic books written in Urdu, Indonesian, Persian, Turkish, Chinese, etc., into classical Arabic, English, and other major languages?

 Nawawi al-Bantani

 Some people explain away the Chinese Islamic tradition as synthesizing Confucianism.
-Others criticize this phenomenon as a kind of “bid’ah,” meaning that Chinese Islamic scholars incorporate non-Islamic elements into their tradition and make it [un-Islamic].
-But I don’t think that is a fair criticism if you know the history of the Islamic instruction tradition.
+Others criticize this phenomenon as a kind of bid‘ah, meaning that Chinese Islamic scholars incorporate non-Islamic elements into their tradition and make it [un-Islamic].
+But I don’t think that is a fair criticism if you know the history of the Islamic tradition of instruction.

 Han Kitab can offer important perspectives, especially to and about minority Muslims.
-In Islamic studies, we often focus on the so-called authentic or mainstream Islamic tradition [here, the speaker is not referring to theology/jurisprudence, of which there are parameters of Sunni Islam, but the tendency to focus on cultural manifestations in especially Middle Eastern societies as more authentic or more “Islamic”].
-However, we must be careful because when we examine the history of Islamic civilization, there is no single mainstream in terms of cultural and intellectual tradition.
+In Islamic studies, we often focus on the so-called authentic or mainstream Islamic tradition [here, the speaker is not referring to theology/jurisprudence, for which there are parameters of Sunni Islam, but to the tendency to focus on cultural manifestations, especially in Middle Eastern societies, as more authentic or more “Islamic”].
+However, we must be careful, because when we examine the history of Islamic civilization, there is no single mainstream in terms of cultural and intellectual tradition.
 Every local place has its own tradition.

-Through Han Kitab, we see the difficulty of translation and shared emotional experiences, such as solitude as minority Muslims and how these Muslim minorities engage with popular Islam.
+Through Han Kitab, we see the difficulty of translation and the shared emotional experiences—such as the solitude of minority Muslims—and how these Muslim minorities engage with popular Islam.

 When I started studying East Asian Islamic history with Han Kitab, I used to skip the introductions and read the main parts of the books.
 However, one day, I decided to read the introductions.
 What surprised me was that the introductions were where some scholars sincerely confessed how difficult it was to write these books, notably in relation to expressing Islamic virtues or values in the Chinese language.

 Mă Băiliáng (d.
-1678), one of the pioneers of Han Kitab, writes in the introduction of his book:
+1678), one of the pioneers of Han Kitab, writes in the introduction to his book:

-In the first paragraph of his book, Mă mentions that there are many who have lost Islamic scripture and few remain familiar with the doctrine.
-During the Ming Dynasty, because of the policy encouraging Persian or Arabic Muslims to marry Chinese citizens, the second and third generations began to forget their Persian and Arabic heritage and became what we call “Sinicized.”
+In the first paragraph of his book, Mă mentions that many people have lost the Islamic scriptures and few remain familiar with the doctrine.
+During the Ming Dynasty, because of policies encouraging Persian or Arabic Muslims to marry Chinese citizens, the second and third generations began to forget their Persian and Arabic heritage and became what we call “Sinicized.”
 They became wholly Chinese.
-Many of them even started to forget their religious identity.
-This motivated Mă to author books about Islam, specifically introductions to Islam in a Chinese language for second and third generation citizens.
-This is because using only Chinese vocabulary makes it difficult to articulate Islamic concepts, as most Chinese vocabulary has developed through interactions with Buddhism, Confucianism, and Taoism, which have entirely different historical backgrounds.
-But if it is not written in Chinese, meaning if he tried to write in Arabic or Persian, then nobody in his community would have understood what he was talking about.
-So, he had to strike a balance between the two.
+Many of them even began to forget their religious identity.
+This motivated Mă to author books about Islam, specifically introductions to Islam in the Chinese language for second- and third-generation citizens.
+This is because using only Chinese vocabulary makes it difficult to articulate Islamic concepts, as most Chinese vocabulary developed through interactions with Buddhism, Confucianism, and Taoism, which have entirely different historical backgrounds.
+But if it was not written in Chinese—meaning, if he had tried to write in Arabic or Persian—then nobody in his community would have understood what he was talking about.
+So he had to strike a balance between the two.

 Why is Translating Islamic Concepts into Chinese So Difficult?

-The linguistic structure of Chinese languages is based on logograms (or diagrams, as some people call them).
+The linguistic structure of Chinese is based on logograms (or diagrams, as some people call them).
 In English, we use the Latin alphabet, a phonogram-based script.
-The Latin alphabet represents speech sounds or combinations of sounds, focusing on pronunciation.
-But logograms represent words or morphemes, each one representing meaning.
+The Latin alphabet represents speech sounds or combinations of sounds, focusing on pronunciation, but logograms represent words or morphemes, each one carrying meaning.
 For instance, the Chinese character for “fire” also visually represents the shape of fire.
 This linguistic system works for natural phenomena like fire, but when it comes to Buddhist, Taoist, or Confucian terms, using those terms may conflict with Islamic doctrine.
-On the other hand, as long as one just transliterates Arabic or Persian terms, they will be treated in Chinese society as special terms of a foreign religion, and Islam will continue to be alien.
+On the other hand, if one simply transliterates Arabic or Persian terms, they will be treated in Chinese society as special terms of a foreign religion, and Islam will continue to be seen as alien.

 Page from Han Kitab